Marine Week Chicago 2025: Jamaria Peters Make-A-Wish ceremony with U.S. Marines

 |Downloads:

-This work, Marine Week Chicago 2025: Jamaria Peters Make-A-Wish ceremony with U.S. Marines [Image 2 of 2], by LCpl Elijua Guel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Week Chicago 2025: Jamaria Peters Make-A-Wish ceremony with U.S. Marines, by Sgt James Stanfield, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.